Campus Life: Spring 2021 FAQs

 Will the CBU Recreation Center be open?

-No. Until state mandates regarding closure of gyms and fitness centers are lifted, the Recreation Center will remain closed.
+No. Until state and county mandates regarding closure of gyms and fitness centers are lifted, the Recreation Center will remain closed.

-Due to the ongoing mandates related to gatherings, all fall 2020 in-person events, programs and activities are canceled.
+Due to the ongoing state and county mandates related to gatherings, all in-person events, programs and activities are canceled.